-The technical training is made up of four levels totalling 28 weeks.
-Each level is seven weeks.
+The technical training is made up of four levels totaling 28 weeks (840 hours).
+Each level is seven weeks (210 hours).
 This block of training is normally delivered through an ITA approved training institution.
-Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.
+Sometimes it may also be met through approved training models (distance education, online, part-time) and/or a level challenge exam.

 Training modules are:

 (Please refer to the BC Curriculum Comparison Chart for course equivalents)